romaan/simply/README.md

 - 007 Print all permutations of a string
 - 008 Write a program to find if two strings are anagrams or not?
 - 009 Write a program to replace space with %20 in efficient way.
+- 010 Write a program to reverse characters of a words in a string

 # Stack and Queue (SQ)